London neighbourhoods

 - Horizon 22 - London’s highest observation deck (58th floor).
 Book free tickets in advance, bring binoculars.
 If no tickets available, try The Lookout or Sky Garden.
 There is really no need to pay for The View from The Shard or London Eye.

 - London Mithraeum - archaeological remains of a Roman temple, 3rd century AD.
 Book free tickets in advance.
+For completeness, also visit London’s Roman Amphitheatre inside Guildhall Art Gallery.

 - Guildhall Art Gallery - art collection and London’s Roman Amphitheatre.
 Book free tickets in advance.